-Normal timeline Extended timeline Submission of audited financial statements to DBD Within 5 months of the end of the accounting period.
-For entities that have the accounting period ending from 31 October 2019 to 31 March 2020, the deadline is extended to 31 August 2020.
-Annual corporate income tax return (PND.50) submission Within 150 days from the end of the accounting period.
-Audited financial statements are required to be submitted with PND.50.
-For entities that are required to submit and pay corporate income tax within April 2020, May 2020, June 2020, July 2020 and August 2020, the deadline is extended to 31 August 2020.
-For entities that the normal timeline for corporate income tax payment and return submission is from 24 August 2020 to 31 August 2020, the 8-day extension for e-fling is still applicable.
+Normal timeline Extended timeline Submission of Within 5 months of the end of the For entities that have the accounting period ending from 31 October 2019 to 31 March 2020, the audited accounting period. deadline is extended to 31 August 2020. financial statements to DBD Annual Within 150 days from the end of the For entities that are required to submit and pay corporate income tax within April 2020, May corporate accounting period.
+Audited financial 2020, June 2020, July 2020 and August 2020, the deadline is extended to 31 August 2020 . income tax statements are required to be return submitted with PND.50.
+For entities that the normal timeline for corporate income tax payment and return submission is (PND.50) from 24 August 2020 to 31 August 2020, the 8-day extension for e-fling is still applicable. submission